OpenFAST/openfast/docs/source/install/index.rst

 when compiling in *Release* mode.

-**The CMake-generated Visual Studio build is currently damaged.** Some modules are compiled before their associated registry type files are seen by Visual Studio so an initial build may fail.
+**The CMake-generated Visual Studio build is currently damaged.** Some modules are compiled before their associated OpenFAST Registry type-files are seen by Visual Studio so an initial build may fail.
 However, a simple work around is to run the build command in Visual Studio multiple times until it succeeds.
+Futher, any configurations made to the Solution in the Visual Studio UI will be lost when CMake is executed, and this can happen whenever a change is made to the structure of the file system.
+It is recommended that this method **not** be used for debugging or active development on Windows.
+Instead, see :ref:`vs_windows`.

-.. _vs_windows:
+.. _installation_appendix:

 Appendix
 ~~~~~~~~